frapa/typpy/docs/specs/imports.md

 type checked.
 This file can be simply checked as a standalone script or module as in the scenario above.

-Thus `typy` needs to be able to mix and match both import types.
+Thus `typpy` needs to be able to mix and match both import types.

 ### Import of external packages